TylerAlsop/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

+    super() calls and incorporates the parameters, keys, and values of the constructor of the parent class that it is extending from.

 ## Project Set up

 Follow these steps to set up and work on your project: